exAspArk/bemi/README.md

 # Bemi

 A Ruby framework for managing code workflows.
-Bemi allows to describe and chain multiple actions similarly to function pipelines, have the execution reliability of a background job framework, unlock full visibility into business and infrastructure processes, distribute workload and implementation across multiple services as simply as running everything in the monolith.
+Bemi allows to describe and chain multiple steps similarly to function pipelines, have the execution reliability of a background job framework, unlock full visibility into business and infrastructure processes, distribute workload and implementation across multiple services as simply as running everything in the monolith.

 Bemi stands for "beginner mindset" and is pronounced as [ˈbɛmɪ].